Evenflo Symphony 3-in-1 Carseat Review

 - Reduce perspiration so the child stays drier and more comfortable

-The thermal image below shows the difference in body temperature after 30 minutes of sitting in the same style carseat – one with OUTLAST® fabric and one with regular fabric.
-If you live in a warm climate or just have a kid who is a sweatbox – this technology will help keep your kiddo feeling comfortable all year round.
+The thermal image shows the difference in body temperature after 30 minutes of sitting in the same style carseat – one with OUTLAST® fabric and one with regular fabric.
+If you live in a warm climate or just have a kid who is a sweatbox – this technology can help keep your kiddo feeling comfortable all year round.

 Evenflo Symphony DLX/Elite Specs: